Lasoloz/solidjs-modal-context/README.md

 The opener function also accepts a modal data object.
 When your modal accepts input, you *have* to provide the input in this object.
 You can also specify close event and cancellation event handlers.
-The close event handler resolves with 0 parameters if your modal has no output, and resolves with the output provided in the `props.close()` call otherwise.
+The close event handler resolves with 0 parameters if your modal has no output and resolves with the output provided in the `props.close()` call otherwise.

 ```tsx
 import { useModalOpener } from "solidjs-modal-context";